haxtra/liquery/README.md

     "user_id=1 AND status=2"

-### Sortable
+### Allowed

-List of database columns that are allowed to be filtered and sorted on.
-Fields from query that are not listed in `.sortable` or `.aliases` will be dropped from the query.
+List of database columns that are allowed to be used for filter and sort.
+Fields from query that are not listed in `.allowed` or `.aliases` will be dropped from the query.
 Default value `null` disables enforcement, but will lead to database errors when trying to query non-existent db columns.

 ## Caveats